 Blonde henna creates beautiful highlights!
 Neutral or blonde henna is known as Cassia Obovata, and helps make damaged hair silky, thick and lustrous, and keeps the scalp healthy, too.
 This kind of henna won’t show up on your hair unless you’re very pale blond or grey.

-Products to try: You can buy Blonde Henna in its pure powder form, or try Surya Brasil Henna Cream.
+Products to try: You can buy Blonde Henna in its pure powder form, such as that by Saachs Organics, which is designed specifically for blondes, or try Surya Brasil Henna Cream.
 This is a semi-permanent hair colouring containing hair dyes plus herbs and fruits from Brazil and India, which offer simultaneous colouration and deep conditioning treatment for the hair.
 This golden cream colours grey on the first application.
 It’s easy to use, hypoallergenic and dermatologically tested.

 11. Shower Head Filters